-FPBench develops two compiler tools for FPCore programs: an exporter and a transformation tool.
+FPBench ships two compiler tools for FPCore: an exporter and a transformation tool.
 Both are available on Github.

 The FPBench tools require Racket.
 Use the official installer to install Racket, or use distro-provided packages provided they are version 7.0 or later of Racket (earlier versions are not supported).